Pakistan’s PM Imran Khan set to be ousted as he loses majority before vote

 The PTI has 155 members in the 342-member National Assembly and needs a minimum of 172 lawmakers to survive the no-confidence motion.

-With the defections from Mr Khan’s party, the MQM members and other opposition parties, however, the opposition’s votes have increased to 187.
+With the defections from Mr Khan’s party, the MQM members and other opposition parties the opposition’s votes have increased to 187.

 “We have joined you (the opposition) on this journey with these expectations.
 We have no individual or party benefits.
 Every clause of our agreement is for the common public of Pakistan and especially for those areas whom we have been representing for the last 35 years.
 The areas for which we believe immediate steps are needed,” he said.